 Thirteen years ago today I moved to Ireland.
 A teenage dream turned reality.

-I am also still that believer in historical and moral justice, a dreamer who wants to see eight centuries of domination over Ireland undone, but knowing all too well that from a political and royal viewpoint, this is dream one dream too many.
+I also still believe in historical and moral justice, a dreamer who wants to see eight centuries of domination over Ireland undone, but knowing all too well that from a political and royal viewpoint, this is dream one dream too many.

 I moved to Ireland weeks after the Irish finally accepted the Nice Treaty; a few months after the Chester Beatty Library won the European Museum of the Year Award; a year after 9/11 and two years before the 2004 Indian Ocean earthquake and tsunami.
 Those events now seem a lifetime away, yet I still remember the day of my leaving as if it were yesterday.

 Eventually, Ireland and a multiple sclerosis diagnosis shaped me in who I am today.
 My family’s strength continuously flows towards Ireland, and with them and for them I try to make something of an often interrupted life, hassled by MS symptoms.
 Friends who I will cherish for as long as I live, and a fantastic medical team only make living in Ireland an even happier experience.